etrusci-org/raidtrain/README.md

 ## Slots Data File

-To create a time slots file for your event, simply create a new text file.

-**Enter one time slot per line**, the format is:
+Create a new text file. **Enter one time slot per line**, the format is:

 ```text
 start timestamp | end timestamp | dj name or empty if slot is free